isovic/realsim/README.md

 A tool to simulate sequencing reads in a realistic manner.

-Reads are simulated based on an existing reads.
+Reads are simulated based on an existing read set.

 Currently, ony simulation based on CIGAR strings is available.